levyzdev/dokidoki.rpa/README.md

 # A simple .RPA extractor and .RPYC decompiler for Doki Doki Literature Club

 ---
+# WARNING!
+If you are going to decompile .rpyc files, please remove the "DokiDoki.RPA" folder from the "game" directory.
 ## How to Use

 1. **Place this project folder in the root of your DDLC game or mod.**